gsrajadh/ICSE-2011-Covana/README.md

 The tool was originally presented in this [Paper](https://people.engr.ncsu.edu/txie/publications/icse11demo-covana.pdf) at International Conference on Software Engineering, 2011.

-Please note that this repository *is not* the original repository for this tool.
+Please note that this repository is not the original repository for this tool.
 This repository is merely for hosting the tool on GitHub and [I](https://github.com/smallen3) am not the original author of this tool.

-Here is the link to the [Original Project Page](https://research.csc.ncsu.edu/ase/projects/covana/).
-Here is the link to the [Video](https://research.csc.ncsu.edu/ase/projects/covana/covana.html) showing the demonstration of the tool.
+Here is the link to the [Original Project Page](https://research.csc.ncsu.edu/ase/projects/covana/) Here is the link to the [Video](https://research.csc.ncsu.edu/ase/projects/covana/covana.html) showing the demonstration of the tool.

 In this repository, for Covana you will find: